garciart/network-automation/README.md

 Now, before we begin to code, you will perform a dry run by entering the commands directly in a console terminal, as you would do with a real device.

->**NOTE** - Normally, you cannot Telnet into a device until you assign the device an IP address.
+>**NOTE** - Normally, you cannot Telnet into a device until you assign the device an IPv4 address.
 To do solve this chicken-or-egg problem, you would:
 >
 >- Connect an RS232 Port to RJ45 Ethernet cable from the host to the device's Console port.
 >- Open a terminal emulator, such as PuTTY or minicom, and connect to the device through the host's serial port 0 (e.g., ```/dev/ttyS0```, ```/dev/ttyACM0```, etc.) at 9600 baud, 8 data bits, no parity, and 1 stop bit (9600 8N1).
->- Enter the necessary commands to set the IP address.
+>- Enter the necessary commands to set the IPv4 address.
 >
 >However, GNS3 uses [*reverse Telnet*](https://en.wikipedia.org/wiki/Reverse_telnet "Reverse Telnet").
-The GNS3 server assigns all the virtual devices a port, and you can access the device through the server gateway and the Console port number.
+The GNS3 server assigns all the virtual devices a port, and you can access the device through the server IPv4 address and the Console port number.
 However, this is for Telnet only; you will not be able to open a Secure Shell (SSH) connection using this method.

 Open a new Terminal and Telnet into the device by inputting the following command: